Man nearly loses arm in gator attack on Lake Jesup

-SEMINOLE COUNTY, Fla. – A man who was alligator hunting on Lake Jesup Thursday was bitten by a gator on the arm, according to Seminole County Fire Rescue.
+SEMINOLE COUNTY, Fla. – A man who was alligator hunting Thursday on Lake Jesup was bitten by a gator and suffered a severe arm injury, according to Seminole County Fire Rescue.

 The man was on the water hunting around 6 p.m. near Lake Street when the gator latched onto his arm, causing it to nearly be amputated.

-The victim was taken to Orlando Regional Medical Center as a trauma alert.
+The victim was airlifted to Orlando Regional Medical Center as a trauma alert patient, but injuries are not life-threatening, officials said.
+His name has not been released.

+The Florida Fish and Wildlife Conservation Commission said a trap has been set for the alligator.

+Alligator hunting season in Florida began Aug.
+15 and runs until Nov.
+1.

-Also on Thursday, a woman boogie boarding at New Smyrna Beach was bit on her leg by a shark and again on her ankle after she kicked the shark.
+Meanwhile, a woman boogie boarding Thursday at New Smyrna Beach was bitten on her leg by a shark and again on her ankle after she kicked the shark.
 Her injuries were not life-threatening.

 Check back for more updates on this developing story.